-Your advisor can help you determine this.
-Also, you can meet with a counselor in the Student Development Center during their published drop-in hours (or by appointment) and review your degree sheet.
+Due to limitations of the Program Evaluation, students should meet with their advisor to determine what courses are needed for graduation.
+Also, students can meet with a counselor in the Student Development Center during their published drop-in hours (or by appointment) and review your degree sheet.

 - I want to change my curriculum (area of study).
 How can I do this?

-Students wishing to change their major must fill out a Curriculum Change Request and submit it to the Records Office.
-The forms are available in the Academic Advisement Center or the Records Office.
+Students wishing to change their major must fill out a Curriculum Change Request and submit it to Records & Registration.
+The forms are available in the Academic Advisement Center or Records & Registration.

 - Why do I have to take a remedial/non-credit course?